 - Use the online form to register your presentation by May 28th, 2021.

 - All proposals will be under blind review by the conference host committee.

-- Acceptance status will be emailed by May 29th, 2019, and a tentative conference schedule will be available online by early June 2019.
+- Acceptance status will be emailed by June 3rd, 2021, and a tentative conference schedule will be available online by June 10, 2021.

 - Submission of a proposal is a professional commitment to present at the conference.

 - Conference sessions are scheduled for 45 minutes.
 It is recommended that presenters allow approximately 35 minutes for presentation and 10 minutes for questions/discussion.

 - Professional development sessions are scheduled for 1 hour and 30 minutes and should be hands on and engaging for participants.

 - A moderator will be in each virtual session to assist with technology and logistics.